tlambert03/bobiac/content/02_getting_started_with_python/getting_started_with_python.md

 ## `uv` cheat sheet

+[`uv`]((https://docs.astral.sh/uv/)) is a fast, one-stop-shop for managing Python versions, virtual environments, and packages.
+It is an _excellent_ tool to learn if you want to get started quickly with Python.

 Here are some common `uv` commands that will help you get started using Python with `uv`.
 We will use them throughout this book.